On the modeling and mitigation of interference fringes in polarimetric instrumentation: Conclusions

-To conclude, we note that such a formalism also allows us to model the formation of polarization fringes \emph{directly} in the observed data.
-This is achieved by adopting the ``fringed'' Mueller matrix of the system, averaged over the angular range of the incoming optical beam (see, e.g., Fig.~\ref{fig:Polstar PCM 2}), in the data simulation pipeline that maps the incoming Stokes vector from a polarized source to the modulated signals measured by a detector.
-These modulated signals are then converted back to Stokes profiles using a reference demodulation matrix, which is usually determined via polarization calibration under environmental conditions of the system similar to those of the observations.
-The product of this demodulation matrix with the ``fringed'' modulation matrix generally does not correspond to an identity, thus producing residual non-diagonal elements that account for polarization errors such as cross-talk.
-The demodulation of the signals produced by a ``fringed'' modulation matrix will naturally produce a fringe pattern that is superimposed to the true polarization signals from the source.
-This type of modeling can be used to test modulator designs specifically aimed at mitigating the effects of polarization fringes on Stokes measurements, and also to create synthetic observations with fringes that can be used to test the applicability and effectiveness of post-processing de-fringing methods \cite{CL19}.
+As a final note, we point out how this type of modeling also allows us to simulate the manifestation of polarization fringes directly in the science data.
+While we have not provided a practical example of this, we briefly describe the concept here.
+In order to realistically simulate the polarimetric performance of an instrument, one must model its polarization \emph{modulation} matrix \cite{To10}, properly averaged over the angular range of the incoming optical beam of the instrument and at the proper spectral sampling resolution (see, e.g., Fig.~\ref{fig:Polstar PCM 2}).
+When such a modulation matrix is adopted for the data simulation pipeline of the instrument, which maps the incoming Stokes vector from a polarized target to the modulated signals measured by the detector, the simulated signals will be affected by the presence of spatial and spectral fringes.
+On the other hand, the data reduction for a polarimetric instrument involves the use of a reference \emph{demodulation} matrix that decodes the modulated signals into the Stokes profiles of the target.
+Such a demodulation matrix must be determined via polarization calibration of the instrument under environmental conditions that ideally should be identical to those of the observations.
+Because such an ideal occurrence is never realized in practice, and fringes are highly sensitive to even small variations of the environmental conditions, the product of the reference demodulation matrix with the actual modulation matrix generally does not correspond to an identity, the residuals being responsible for the introuction of polarization errors such as cross-talk \cite{Ca25} and FOV-dependent fringes.
+In other words, the ``blind'' demodulation of signals produced by a ``fringed'' modulation matrix will naturally cause the appearance of fringe patterns that are superimposed on the true polarization signals from the source.
+This type of modeling can be used to test modulator designs specifically aimed at mitigating the effects of polarization fringes on Stokes measurements, and also to create synthetic observations with fringes that can be used to test the applicability and effectiveness of post-processing de-fringing methods \cite{CL19} or the resilience of Stokes inversion codes to the presence of fringes in the data.